 dist folder.
 This compressed version of the config files excludes any files inside the

-.whl file need to have Python and
+.whl file, you need to have Python and

 pip install <path-to-wheel-file>

-logs if the pipeline loads/saves local data or uses logging.
+datafolder if the pipeline loads/saves local data

-Alternatively, they can make use of the
+Alternatively, you can make use of the

 OmegaConfigLoader to run the configuration directly from the compressed .tar.gz configuration file by running